rdilip/jovian/README.md

-# Jovian: Bidirectional Autoregressive Protein Backbone Generation
+# Jovian: Bidirectional Autoregressive Protein Structure Generation

 **Jovian** is a bidirectional autoregressive model for **protein backbone generation** that
 1. Learns both **sequence length** and **motif positioning** by conditioning on prediction direction.